apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 C[15] = B[1] + 1
 ```

-The two statements in the body can potentially run in parallel, if the underlying HW support out-of-order execution.
+The two statements in the body can potentially run in parallel, if the underlying HW supports out-of-order execution.

 ### Making parallelism more explicit: Asynchronous pipeline

 What’s currently available today is, after all, a “software” pipeline: whether or not independent statements actually run in parallel is up to the underlying HW, and programmers have little control over it.
-Moreover, for in-order processors like Hexagon DSP, this transformation alone wouldn’t help.
+Moreover, for in-order processors like Hexagon DSP, this transformation alone would not help.

 The goal of this work is to support HW-backed asynchrony in the pipeline.
 Asynchronous data movement is becoming increasingly important in GPU computing, and NPUs typically have multiple kinds of asynchronous units (DMA copy, vector & matrix compute etc).
 To exploit such hardware features, it’s essential that we express all kinds of available asynchronies in the IR.